robinrendle/react-css-modules-boilerplate/README.md

-# css-modules-react

-Learning how to use CSS Modules with React
+# Static React and CSS Modules

+A React and CSS Modules project that generates static markup for tiny websites.
+All markup is generated in `/build`.

 ### Getting started

 1. `npm install`
 2. `npm start`

-...and magically a default project with CSS Modules has been setup!
-Now all you have to do is follow the tutorial to get React and CSS Modules and Webpack working with one another.